BMAN72731/Bryce-Pfeiff/README.md

 | Virtual Machine Deployment                    | <a href="https://github.com/BMAN72731/Private-Projects">VM's</a>|
 | AI Agents                                     | <a href="https://github.com/BMAN72731/Private-Projects">AI Project</a>|
 | Micorosoft App Down Detecor                   | <a href="https://github.com/BMAN72731/Private-Projects">Link</a>|
+I am constantly developing my skills and these are just the ones with specific projects linked to them!

 ## Tools